lbq8942/NPP/readme.md

-The source code of paper "Modeling Neural Point Process by Attention Mechanism and Intensity-free Distribution".
+The source code of paper "DeEr: A Dependency Learning Framework For Event Sequence Modelling".

 ### 1.Dataset